 Kingdom of Alk'kir

 Alk'kir remains a splintered country.
 Its riches lie along the Mendesian River, and luxury crops are its greatest export.
 But the vast majority of its territory lies over a desert.
-The cities not along the Mendesian clamor for independence and the magical interference of the great upturned pyramids halts any easy communication across the country.
+The cities not along the Mendesian clamor for independence; and the magical interference of the great upturned pyramids halts any easy communication across the country.
 Large criminal organisations are rife in Alk'kir, and draw away much of the region's wealth.

 Juraedon Proper is, among the big three countries, the least populous, wealthy, and generally productive of the three.
 The many hills and high mountains do not make for fertile land.
 But there are large glass and paper manufactories that you can find, here.
 Juraedon Proper's importance is mostly political.
-It is the seat of the Empire and is also home to a great many nobles and merchants -- all of whom control vast hoards of gold and mercenaries.
+It is the political heartland of the Empire and is also home to a great many nobles and merchants — all of whom control vast hoards of gold and many mercenary regiments.

 Stagnation and Enemies Everywhere

 Innovation of the education process has become stagnant, and professorial politics ruin many schools.
 High paying nobles flood the schools with sub-par children, meant to be tucked away in a monastery somewhere.
 Only the University of Tang Yu avoids this fate, what with the imperial declaration of private institution.

 Kilae and her people also lie to the south.
 They are a much less wealthy, but a much more tightly organized, empire.
 They are Juraedon's steadfast allies and friends.
 Surely they wouldn't attack us, all of a sudden?

 Emperor Aelmourne does what he can, but it is not enough.
 If he hadn't ruled there would be no War in the East, and possibly the Empire would be able to internally devote more resources.
 But he is also a strong ruler and has kept the peace where other, lesser, men could not have.